klevultd/frontend-sdk/examples/react/README.md

 ### Search parameters

-First lets start with the search used in KlevuFetch.
+First, let's start with the search used in KlevuFetch.
 Here we are using the same _search_ call as before, but this time we are passing in a few more parameters:

 ```js
 const res = await KlevuFetch(